 The course is ideally suited to anyone with an interest in Irish theatre history.
 It develops skills in research and archiving and will thus be of special value to anyone interested in pursuing PhD research on Irish theatre.
 Yet it is also well suited to people with a general interest in Irish drama who simply wish to develop their knowledge further.

-At the end of the year, all students will complete a minor dissertation.
+At the end of the year, all students will complete a minor dissertation under the supervision of a member of staff.
 This original research project will be supervised by our team of world-leading experts in Irish theatre and performance.

 Career OpportunitiesStudents on this course will be well prepared to pursue further research on Irish theatre history, or to seek a career in archiving (or other related library services) and/or literary management and dramaturgy for the theatre.
 The course also offers all the benefits of an MA degree, providing students with transferable skills in such areas as research, writing, group work, archiving, and so on.